 Bill liked to hunt and fish, especially with kids and family.
 He was passionate about sports and dedicated much of his time to helping rural children learn life skills through basketball.
 A favorite thing to do was coaching rural basketball (more than 20 years) in Denio, which included children from Fields and Jackson Mountain schools.
 He was also an avid sports fan, faithfully and tirelessly attending football, basketball, volleyball, and track events of his children, grandchildren, nieces, nephews, and friends children throughout their grade school, high school, and college years.

 Bill is survived by his wife, Ruth (57 years); daughter, Teresa (Greg) Jones; son, Joseph (Stacey) Moser; grandsons, Chris Jones, Paul (Hannah) Jones; granddaughter, Taylor Campbell; grandson, Lance Campbell; sisters, Patty Warton, Charlotte (Darrell) Northrop, Donna (Forrest) Wilson; brother, Norman (Anne) Clark; sister, Jeannie (Edward) Voltin; and numerous nieces, nephews, and cousins.

 A memorial service will be held at 11 a.m.
 Saturday, Oct.
 17, in the Memorial Building at the Harney County Fairgrounds.

-Memorial donations in Jett Blackburn’s name may be made to the Shriner’s Children Hospital in care of LaFollette’s Chapel, P.O.
+In lieu of flowers, donations may be sent to either the Crane, Adrian, or Nyssa Athletic Clubs, or the Denio Community Club in care of LaFollette’s Chapel, 332 W. Monroe St., P.O.
 Box 488, Burns, OR 97720.